shawngraham/5706a-f24/schedule.md

 I love the Data Sitters Club.
 Read about [their misadventures with topic modeling here](https://datasittersclub.github.io/site/dsc20.html).
 Let's also play with [Voyant](https://voyant-tools.org).

+Handy bit of code: Here's a Google Notebook I made that uses something called 'paddleOCR' to identify text in an image and then OCR it [link](https://colab.research.google.com/drive/1TYhLsOYW4nVfX5NP8Fi-O1QU0_ndj_ik).
+There are many other options for OCR'ing text.

 **To do**

-+ Here's a Google Notebook I made that uses something called 'paddleOCR' to identify text in an image and then OCR it [link](https://colab.research.google.com/drive/1TYhLsOYW4nVfX5NP8Fi-O1QU0_ndj_ik).
-There are many other options.
-The lesson below suggests another approach, and then uses Dariah Topics Explorer.

 + Mähr, Moritz.
 ‘Working with Batches of PDF Files’.
 Programming Historian, Jan.
 2020. programminghistorian.org, [link](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files).
+After OCR'ing pdfs, it does some topic modeling.

 + If your documents are in a folder of text files, give [this a try instead](https://senderle.github.io/topic-modeling-tool/documentation/2017/01/06/quickstart.html).
 The topic modeling tool uses MALLET under the hood (and you can learn more about how _that_ works and why, [here](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).)
+Here's [a zip file with the text of historical plaques from Toronto that you can try fitting a topic model to](http://www.themacroscope.org/1.0/datafiles/toronto-plaques.zip).
+What patterns in 'public memory' do you find?

 ---